marcelolebre/ansible-postgres/README.md

 ### Results

-If things go accordingly you should see something like this:
+You should see something like this:

 ```
 PLAY [Install Postgres] ********************************************************